When do you begin accepting applications?

 Prospective students are welcome to visit the law school.
-Opportunities to visit the law school are numerous and varied.
 To learn more about opportunities to visit Elon Law, go to the Visit Elon Law page of the law school’s website to schedule your visit.

 Are deferrals available?

 One-year deferrals are available on a case-by-case basis.
-To obtain a deferral, a written request must be submitted to Alan Woodlief, Senior Associate Dean of Admissions.
-Deferral requests can be sent to email@example.com.
+To obtain a deferral, a written request should be submitted to the Admissions Committee at firstname.lastname@example.org.

 Does Elon Law conduct interviews?

 Yes.
 Interviews are conducted by invitation.
 All applicants who are admitted to Elon Law will have interviewed prior to their admission.
-Applicants may also visit the school to meet with admissions professionals and student ambassadors without an invitation.
-We encourage you to contact the admissions office to schedule a visit.
+Applicants may also visit the school to meet with admissions professionals and student ambassadors by appointment.

 Does Elon Law offer a part-time or evening program?